Teslamax/BMC-Lite-HAT/OVERVIEW.md

 |   6   |  18 | RDY_SHUTDOWN                      | IN      |
 |   7   |  19 | HEARTBEAT                         | IN      |

 > The 3 buttons (shutdown, reboot, user1) are debounced in software on the XIAO before being driven out to the Pi GPIOs.
-Each button uses **2 GPIOs on the XIAO** (input + gated output).
+Each button uses **2 GPIOs on the I²C expander** (input + gated output).
 The 6 total debounced outputs are handled by the I²C expander.

 ---